Carteret Housing Authority

 How long is the wait at Carteret Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Carteret Housing Authority depend on demand in Carteret, funding levels, and your priority status.
+With approximately 746 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 16, 2026 when the FUP list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Carteret Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?